bodywork-ml/bodywork-docs/docs/quickstart_serve_model.md

 MAX_STARTUP_TIME_SECONDS=30
 REPLICAS=2
 PORT=5000
+INGRESS=True
 ```

-From which it is clear to see that we have specified that this stage is a service (deployment) stage (as opposed to a batch stage), that `service.py` should be the script that is run, together with an estimate of the CPU and memory resources to request from the k8s cluster, how long to wait for the service to start-up and be 'ready', which port to expose and how many instances (or replicas) of the server should be created to stand-behind the cluster-service.
+From which it is clear to see that we have specified that this stage is a service (deployment) stage (as opposed to a batch stage), that `service.py` should be the script that is run, together with an estimate of the CPU and memory resources to request from the Kubernetes cluster, how long to wait for the service to start-up and be 'ready', which port to expose, to create a path to the service from an externally-facing ingress controller (if present in the cluster), and how many instances (or replicas) of the server should be created to stand-behind the cluster-service.

 ## Configuring the Workflow